kevin4scholz/-Drosera-Network/README.md

 # Restart node
 sudo systemctl restart drosera
-Now running your node using SystemD, you can Jump to step 7.
-7. Opt-in Trap

 In the dashboard., Click on Opti in to connect your operator to the Trap

 image